icefinger/NProcess/README.md

 A pthread base multi-threading library

 ## Principle
-The idea of this library is to use the polymorphism of the object oriented c++ to make it easier and more coherent way to do multi-threading.
+The idea of this library is to use the polymorphism of the object oriented c++ to make it easier and more coherent (in big projects) way to do multi-threading.
 The object to be multi-threaded has to inherit from the NProcess::Object and will benefit of two virtual methods Process and Run.
 The process is used for series calculus, as many thread as object and can be launched more than once.
-The run is use for asynchronous processes.
+The run is used for asynchronous processes.

 ## Compile
 The NProcess library does not have any dependencies, and use c++11 standards.
 So just do: